 We carry out marketing activities well in advance of publication to UK retailers using industry-standard communication channels to ensure retailers are able to pre-order your book.
 In the weeks leading up to publication, our team of regional sales representatives will actively hand-sell your book to retailers, both locally and nationally.

-All our titles are placed with our book distributor, Orca Book Services, who supply wholesalers like Gardners and Bertrams daily, along with independent bookshops, online retailers and bookshop chains like Waterstones.
+All our titles are distributed to retailers through our supply chain, supplying wholesalers and library suppliers.
+Independent bookshops, online retailers and bookshop chains place orders through our distribution chain or via the Nielsen PubEasy ordering system.
 We also have distribution of titles through retailers in other parts of the world.

 Establish social media accounts if you don’t already have them

 Supply a range of marketing materials for your own use

 Include each title in our bi-annual New Titles catalogue

 Represent all our authors at the London Book Fair

 Authors receive anything from 10% up to 75% of the net receipts from book and ebook sales, depending on whether they have made any initial financial contribution to the publishing project.
 We pay author royalties every six months in January and July, assuming that there is more than £50 owing to the author from sales.